Sui Dhaaga: Soundtrack

 The songs of the film are composed by Anu Malik while lyrics are written by Varun Grover.
 The first song of the film, Chaav Laaga which is sung by Papon and Ronkini Gupta was released on 27 August 2018.
 The second song of the film titled as Khatar Patar which is sung by Papon was released on 8 September 2018.
-The third song to be released was Sab Badhiya Hai which is sung by Sukhwinder Singh, Ankush Bhardwaj (first runner-up of the 10th Season of Indian Idol) and Salman Ali (winner of the 10th season of Indian Idol) was released on 21 September 2018.
+The third song to be released was Sab Badhiya Hai which is sung by Sukhwinder Singh was released on 21 September 2018.
 The album of the film was released on 21 September 2018 by YRF Music.